Wills Week

 Research shows that 98% of Canadians make donations in their life.
 Planning for a legacy gift in your will ensures that your dreams and aspirations for the community continue beyond your lifetime.
 Working with ECF can help individuals and families build funds that reflect their interests.

-Wills Week 2022
+Wills Week 2023

 Learn about the potential problems lawyers often see in estate disputes and how to avoid them before they happen.
-This session includes information about the formal requirements for a valid will, the use of will kits, family support claims, property owned jointly and how things like capacity and undue influence may affect the intention of a person making a will.
+This session will include information about the formal requirements for a valid will, the use of will kits, family support claims, property owned jointly and how things like capacity and undue influence may affect the intention of a person making a will.

 To learn more about Wills Week and how to leave a lasting legacy, contact our Donor Services Team by phone at 780-426-0015 or via email at tgleason@ecfoundation.org.